 “Whenever a new buzzword enters the HR zeitgeist, there’s usually a good reason why.
 That’s certainly the case with boomerang employees.
 The days of an employee staying loyal with one employer for 30+ years of their career are dwindling.
 At the same time, the stigma surrounding bringing former employees back has all but disappeared.

-All of these forces are coming together to put boomerang employees on the rise, and recruiters need to pay attention.
+All of these forces are coming together to put boomerangs on the rise, and recruiters need to pay attention.
 That’s what prompted the research.”

 Why should companies care about them now?